wireapp/brand/text/glossary/index.md

 : Use web application, desktop application, or mobile app where possible.

 {: #contacts} contacts
 : People you’re connected to on Wire.
-Provide context to avoid confusion w/ system address book.
+Provide context to avoid confusion with the system address book.

 {: #create-account} create account
 : Preferred term for registration/signup